 - In the episode "Bendless Love", Bender dates fellow bending unit Angline long enough to drive her back into the arms of her ex-husband Flexo.
 After Flexo gets pinned under an unbendable girder, Bender bends it off of him so they can be happy together.

 - In American Dragon: Jake Long, the Huntsclan has finally gathered together the artifacts they needed and in the configuration required for the Huntsmaster to wish away all magical creatures.
 Rose promptly interrupts him and instead wishes away all of the Huntsclan members in lieu of the magical creatures, in her ultimate act of betrayal.
 Jake obviously doesn't want Rose to be annihilated with the rest of them, so he takes over and wishes that Rose was never a part of the Huntsclan to begin with.
-Not only does Rose live, she gets to live a normal life with a loving family.
+Not only does Rose live, but she also gets to live a normal life with a loving family.
 While they meet again briefly, she moves to Hong Kong.
 Jake just smiles as she hugs her parents near the taxi and wishes a Happy Homecoming.
 The series finale has her re-remembering her former life when she sees the photo of her and Jake at a school dance.

 - Danny Phantom averts this in the episode "Flirting with Disaster" where Sam has difficulty accepting Danny and Valerie are mutually interested in each other and even pretending to be this causes a Twitchy Eye.
 Lucky for her, Valerie breaks up with Danny before the relationship could even start, giving Sam a lucky pass.